-The Zhodani are a branch of humanity similar to other human races.
+Zhodani Conspiracy.
+There are two planets and two satellites to explore in similar to other human races.
 The most important difference is their use of psionics.
 The Zhodani have been battling with the Imperium for 500 years along the Spinward Marches.